Aptomi/k8s-app-engine/refactoring_in_progress.md

 Items to complete:

+10. Expose contextual data to templates as well
+  - same way, as we are doing for expressions

+11. Add caching for expressions and templates

 3. Support for namespaces
   - we need to make sure everything that calls getName() is within a namespace
   - add checks for duplicate names in the same NS